On the connectedness principle and dual complexes for generalized pairs: Preliminaries

-\begin{definition} Let $F$ be an effective $\mathbb{R}$-divisor on a variety $X$, and let $f \colon X \to Z$ be a morphism of varieties.
-We say that $F$ {\it fully supports} an $f$-ample divisor if there exists an effective $f$-ample $\mathbb{R}$-divisor $H$ such that the support of $H$ coincides with the support of $F$. \end{definition}
+\begin{definition} Let $F$ be an effective $\mathbb{R}$-divisor on a variety $X$, and let $D$ be an $\mathbb R$-divisor on $X$.
+We say that $F$ \emph{fully supports} $D$ if $D$ is effective and the support of $D$ coincides with the support of $F$.
+Moreover, given a morphism of varieties $f \colon X \to Z$, we say that $F$ {\it fully supports an $f$-ample divisor} if $F$ fully supports an effective $f$-ample $\mathbb{R}$-divisor $H$. \end{definition}

 \begin{lemma} Let $(X,B,\bM.)$ be a $\qq$-factorial generalized log canonical pair, and let $q \colon X \rar Z$ be a contraction.
 Assume that $B \sups =1.$ fully supports a $q$-ample divisor, and that $(X,B,\bM.)$ is generalized dlt away from $B \sups =1.$.
 Let $\pi \colon (X',B',\bM.) \rar X$ be a generalized dlt model for $(X,B,\bM.)$.
 Then, $(B')\sups =1.$ fully supports a $(q \circ \pi)$-ample divisor. \end{lemma}